revesansparole/pkglts/doc/option/doc/main.rst

     (dvlpt)$ pmg example doc

-This file makes more sense if you already installed the 'github' option.
+This file makes more sense if you already installed the 'github' or 'gitlab' option.

 History
 *******

-History of your package is generated automatically from the github commit tags and messages if possible.
+History of your package is generated automatically from the github or gitlab commit tags and messages if possible.